Questions about registration

 When I've finished choosing classes, how do I ensure my choices?
 Each time you add, drop, or change a class, your record is updated.
 Make sure that you pay for your classes, or confirm your attendance if a third party is paying for you, before the payment deadline.
 Failure to do so will result in your classes being dropped.

 What can I do if I miss my registration time?
-Check your registration information sheet or the online Course Schedule for the next registration times.
+Check your registration information sheet for the next registration times.
 If classes begin and you're not registered, you will pay a late fee.

 How much will a class cost?
 Check costs by using tuition and fee estimates published by Student Accounts Receivable or contact the cashier’s office at 512-475-7777 for more information.